-See Section 7.8.8 for details on the various probe types and their programming.
-The 1521 cannot be used with thermocouples.
+See Section 7.9.8 for details on the various probe types and their programming.
+The 1522 cannot be used with thermocouples.

-The 1521 can be used with probes having two, three, or four wires.
-Three wires allow partial compensation for wire resistance.
-The 1521 measures three-wire probes using the following algorithm.
+The 1522 can be used with probes having two, three, or four wires.
+Three-wire probes allow partial compensation for wire resistance.
+The 1522 measures three-wire probes using the following sequence.
 It measures the sensor resistance, including the lead resistance in C2.
-The 1521 then directly measures the resistance in the C1 lead of the sensor.
-The 1521 then subtracts the measured C1 lead resistance from the measured sensor resistance (including the C2 lead resistance) to obtain the sensor resistance used to calculate temperature.
-Note: This algorithm assumes that the lead resistance of C1 and C2 are equal.
-If C1 and C2 have different resistance there will be an error in the calculated sensor resistance and should be used when the best accuracy is desired.
-The 1521 wire setting must be set to match the actual number of wires of the probe (see Section 7.8.14).
+The 1522 then directly measures the resistance in the C1 lead of the sensor and subtracts the measured C1 lead resistance from the measured sensor resistance (including the C2 lead resistance) to obtain the sensor resistance of C1 and C2 are equal.
+If C1 and C2 each have a different resistance value, there will be an error in the calculated sensor resistance equal to this difference.
+Four-wire probes allow complete rejection of wire resistance and should be used when the best accuracy is desired.
+The 1522 wire setting must be set to match the actual number of wires of the probe (see Section 7.9.14).